Azure How Many Functions In One Function App

 Azure Function Parallel Execution

-In the Scenario, when more than one triggering event occurs faster than a single-threaded function, The runtime may invoke the Azure Function more than one time in parallel.
-The number of concurrent function invocations depends on the type of triggered being used inside the Azure Function App.
+In the Scenario, when more than one triggering event occurs faster than a single-threaded function, The runtime may invoke the Azure Function more than once in parallel.
+The number of concurrent function invocations depends on the trigger being used inside the Azure Function App.

 Long Running Azure Function

-Long-Running functions are the functions that are running more than the defined time out limit.
-The problem with the Long-Running function is once it crosses the maximum time out duration, it can stop at any point in time and you will end up with not getting any output.
-So because of this time out limit, the Azure Function needs to be short and you should avoid writing the long-running Azure Function.
+Long-running functions run longer than the defined timeout limit.
+The problem with a Long-Running function is that once it crosses the maximum timeout duration, it can stop at any point in time, and you will not get any output.
+So, because of this timeout limit, the Azure Function needs to be short, and you should avoid writing the long-running Azure Function.

 The maximum time out for the Azure Function is 5 minutes when your Azure Function is under the Consumption plan.
-Though you can able to extend it to 10 minutes max still it won’t be enough for the long-running Azure Function and your Azure function can stop at any point in time once it reached the max 10 minutes.
+Though you can extend it to 10 minutes max, it won’t be enough for the long-running Azure Function, and your Azure function can stop at any point once it reaches the max 10 minutes.

-So to help out with these scenarios, the Function Chaining concept comes into the picture where you need to break up the long-running tasks or processes to smaller units that can be chained together.
-This is the process of executing a set of functions in a particular order.
-Here, the output of one Azure Function will be the input for the next Azure Function.
+So, to help with these scenarios, the Function Chaining concept comes into the picture where you need to break up the long-running tasks or processes into smaller units that can be chained together.
+This is executing a set of functions in a particular order.
+Here, the output of one Azure Function will be the input for the following Azure Function.

 Wrapping Up